to Patrick Breyer’s website – Digital freedom fighter and Member of European Parliament for the German and the European Pirate Party

-Privacy and the free Internet need a new strong voice in Europe as of 2019.
+Privacy and the free Internet need a new strong voice in Europe.
 That is why, as a civil liberties activist and long-time freedom fighter against surveillance mania, I have become a member of the European Parliament.

 I see the Pirate Party not only as the parliamentary arm of the net community and the civil liberties movement.
 As political hackers, we also want to update the political operating system.
 Many citizens no longer trust the EU and Europe is deeply divided between rich and poor.
 We pirates declare war on the “lobby paradise” of Brussels.
 In the EU, corporate interests must no longer have the say, but politics shall be made in the interest of the citizens.
 Backroom deals favour undue influence and corruption.
 We therefore need transparency of lobby contacts, clear rules against conflicts of interest, digital citizen participation and direct democracy.